 1. Wash and dry towels and fabric, do not use fabric softener.
 This allows the iron-on adhesive to adhere well.

-Make sure all the knots and loose threads are on the wrong side of the fabric.
+*Make sure all the knots and loose threads are on the wrong side of the fabric.
+They will be securely attached by the iron on adhesive.

 5. Adhere the iron-on adhesive to the fabric hearts following the manufacturer’s instructions.
 Keep the paper backing on the adhesive until step 9.